akbartus/A-Frame-Component-U2Net/README.md

 This is the A-Frame component, which loads web-based U2Net (for more information check <a href="https://github.com/xuebinqin/U-2-Net">U2Net page</a>) neural network allowing to do salient object detection.
 The component is compatible with latest version of A-Frame (ver.
 1.4.1).

 ### **Instructions**
-To see the component at work add "u2net" to a-scene element.
+To see the component at work add "u2net" to "a-scene" element.
 The component has the following attributes:
 * arSystem: { type: "string", default: "mindAR" } - defines which free web-based AR system is used.
 It can be  "mindAR" or "arJS".
 * nnModel: { type: "string", default: "models/u2netp_default.onnx" } - indicates which U2Net model is used.
 It has the following options: u2netp_default.onnx, u2netp_320.onnx, u2netp_224.onnx, u2netp_124.onnx.
 Default model has better quality than smaller models.
 * uiText: { default: "" } - the text which appears during the loading of the U2Net model.
 If uiLogo is indicated as well, it will only show this text.